 An exaggeration, probably, but that was the feeling I got watching it.
 This was Clash of the Titans, realm of the gods kind of stuff.
 A superhuman battle.
 It was the culmination of the whole of Sheamus’ title reign of babyface domination, and also the perfect portrayal of the Big Show.
 Sheamus is the big badass tough guy who clobbers everyone, sells little and kicks out at one.
 Every single guy they have put in from of him he has beaten convincingly.
 He is The Man.
 And then he runs into…the motherf*cking Big Show.
 Who does not budge.

-I totally freaked out and wrote a small novel on this match on the board when it happened, because this match was basically everything I want out of wrestling.
+I totally freaked out and wrote a small novel on this match on the forums when it happened, because this match was basically everything I want out of wrestling.
 My kind of storytelling, my kind of work, my kind of roles being played, and played to absolute perfection.
 Show is a great monster heel just beating the utter, utter sh*t out of Sheamus.
 And Sheamus is a great babyface taking all of this punishment and never giving up.
 Everything builds so dramatically, and then of course the final finisher shootout at ten paces and Oh My Lord.
 Just a total, epic heavyweight title fight-feeling match.

 #2 – Undertaker vs Triple H (Hell in a Cell), WrestleMania 28